rahulpdev/ScrapeDevDocs/dev_docs/project_brief.md

     - Develop a script to:
       - Extract navigation menus using user-provided CSS selectors
+      - Comprehensively traverse the navigation menu and all its sub-menus
       - Represent each menu item in a tree structure, using its full path URL.
       - Read website URLs and navigation selectors from a CSV file:
         - First column contains website URLs